bolt/docs/docs/twig-components/functions.md

 ```

 See also [Linking in templates][linkintpl], with a detailed
-description of a good usecase.
+description of a good use case.

 ## absolute_url